 Definition of Brain Death

-For medicines, it is valid to make the division between a deep coma and brain death.
+For medicines, it is valid to understand the difference between a deep coma and brain death.
 A deep coma also includes the failure of basic reflexes.
 Pain stimulus is no longer perceived, the aspiration has to be performed artificially.

 Nevertheless, a coma can be about disruptions of one or more brain centers: Some areas can be irretrievable “dead” while other areas are mentally lively.
 Brain death, or rather general brain death, is a coma with complete failure of the functions of the cerebrum and the cerebellum.
 If both components fail, the patient is considered to be not conscious or unconsciously alive.

 Particular nerve cells or smaller areas of the brain can be according to this definition still active.
 But these cannot bring back the central nervous entity of a functioning brain.